Are Your Adult Children Still Asking for Money? Here are Four Ways to Get Them to Stop Relying on You Financially

 Even if your adult child struggles trying to figure out how to afford certain expenses, it is ultimately this difficulty that can lead to growth on their end.
 When faced with financial realities, it will likely motivate your children to prepare, save, and budget more diligently.

 Putting an end to financially supporting your adult children isn’t easy, especially concerning current financial hardships.
-With 54 percent of young adults dealing with education debt, it can be challenging not to offer assistance if requested.
+With up to 58% of young adults dealing with education debt, it can be challenging not to offer assistance if requested.

 However, by easing your adult children into independence and preparing them with the tools to manage their money effectively, you can smoothly move toward a healthier financial state for both you and your kids.